asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Configuration-Sections-and-Relationships.md

 Configure how res_pjsip will operate at the transport layer.
 For example, it supports configuration options for protocols such as TCP, UDP or WebSockets and encryption methods like TLS/SSL.

-You can setup multiple transport sections and other sections (such as endpoints) could each use the same transport, or a unique one.
+You can set up multiple transport sections and other sections (such as endpoints) could each use the same transport, or a unique one.
 However, there are a couple caveats for creating multiple transports:

 * They cannot share the same IP+port or IP+protocol combination.
 That is, each transport that binds to the same IP as another must use a different port or protocol.
 * PJSIP does not allow multiple TCP or TLS transports of the same IP version (IPv4 or IPv6).